vamsiuppala/vamsiuppala.github.io/index.md

 ## What's this blog you ask?

-Well it is just a blog, like this fast.ai's blog [fast.ai's blog](https://www.fast.ai).
+Well it is just a blog, like this [fast.ai's blog](https://www.fast.ai).
 Posts will appear after this file.